1Password/scim-examples/azure-container-apps/ADVANCED.md

-# Advanced Options for your 1Password SCIM Bridge on Azure Container Apps
+# Advanced details for your 1Password SCIM Bridge on Azure Container Apps

 _Learn how to deploy 1Password SCIM Bridge on the [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/#overview) service._